gckrol/diolkos/README.md

 ## Status

-The code is still highly experimental, but this all works:
+The code is still highly experimental, but the following features are all working:

-- Loading of safetensor models (llama2 architecture).
+- Loading of safetensor models (LLaMA architecture).
 - Automatic quantization to Q8_0.
 - Efficient caching/loading of quantized models.
-- 8 bit inference at 90% of the speed of Llama.cpp.
+- 8-bit inference at 90% of the speed of Llama.cpp.
 - Clustered operation at 90% efficiency.

 Supported model types:
-- Llama 2
+- LLaMA 2

 Supported model formats:
-- Non quantized (F16/BF16/BF32) safetensor.
-These are the most common models on HuggingFace.
+- Non-quantized (F16/BF16/BF32) safetensor.
+These are widely available on HuggingFace.

 ## Goals

 Project goals:
-- High quality, plain C code
+- High-quality, plain C code
-- Runs on all devices, on Linux, especially tiny ones (RISC-V, ARM boards)
+- Runs on all Linux devices, especially tiny ones (RISC-V, ARM boards)
 - Uses the CPU, not the GPU, no accelerators.
 - Good performance
 - Small, predictable RAM usage (no crashes while loading)
 - Starts up quickly
 - Easy to set up and use
-- Production ready (within the constraints of the hardware)
+- Production-ready (within the constraints of the hardware)
 - Easy to hack on

 Non goals: